Taking Your Journey to Digital Transformation

 - Microsoft Stream – effectively YouTube in Office 365

 But how do you bring all these tools together?
 Fresh is the centrepiece for your modern digital work-space and allows your users to surface everything they need in one place.

 How to Plan Your Journey to the Modern Workplace

 “Many organisations are stuck in old ways of working and too busy to even think about digital transformation.” - Tim Wallis, digital transformation expert, change management specialist and founder, Content and Code

-Wallis answered the big question many of us struggle to answer easily: What is digital transformation exactly?
-According to Wallis, digital transformation is:
+Tim Wallis answered the big question many of us struggle to answer easily: What is digital transformation exactly?
+According to Tim, digital transformation is: